 If you do not pay your fine or comply with an order of the court (example: failure to obey an order to perform community service) before the date you are given, you may face a misdemeanor charge.

-Pursuant to the California Penal Code a person who willfully fails to comply with a condition of a court order, such as paying the court costs or fine associated with a ticket, is guilty of a misdemeanor, regardless of any subsequent compliance with the order.
+A person who willfully fails to comply with a condition of a court order, such as paying the court costs or fine associated with a ticket, is guilty of a misdemeanor, regardless of any subsequent compliance with the order.

-There exist programs to assist in paying off your citation in installments, however an attorney can speak directly with a prosecutor to work out a deal to mitigate the impact to your license and/or insurance, and sometimes even obtain a dismissal of the charge.
+There exist programs to assist in paying off your citation in installments, however, an attorney can speak directly with a prosecutor to work out a deal to mitigate the impact to your license and/or insurance, and sometimes even obtain a dismissal of the charge.

 Consult an Attorney